First Americans Museum: Building and campus

 The 12,000 square foot museum was designed by Johnson Fain Architects and Hornbeek, Blatt Architects, Co-Prime, Edmond.
 Visitors are greeted by the Remembrance Gate consisting of two inclining 40-foot walls of Mesquabuck stone.
-The name of the Potawatomi Chief Mes’kwah-buk, “whose name signifies the color of the sky at sunrise and sunset” is inscribed into the stone face.
+The name of the Potawatomi Chief Mes'kwah-buk, "whose name signifies the color of the sky at sunrise and sunset" is inscribed into the stone face.
 Visitors then enter The Hall of People, which takes inspiration from the traditional Wichita Grasshouse that were the original inhabitants of the area.
 The massive glass semi-dome is supported by ten columns of various stones.
 Each column represents the ten miles traveled each day by Indigenous people during forced removal to Indian Territory, while the variation in stone represents the distinction of tribal groups that came to the area.
 Behind the museum is a semi-circular earthen mound which pays tribute to the great mound-builder civilizations.
 The sunken area within the mound serves as an outdoor Festival Grounds.

-Permanent Exhibits
+Permanent exhibits

 FAM maintains two permanent galleries alongside a temporary exhibition space.

 The first-floor gallery, OKLA HOMMA, chronicles the histories of the 39 federally recognized tribes of Oklahoma, beginning with creation stories to the violent removal of Natives by Europeans and the United States, to present day issues and life ways.
 The gallery makes use of animation, audio recordings, interactive technology, contemporary artworks, and artifact displays.

-The second-floor gallery, WINIKO: Life of an Object, is the product of a two-year (2023-2025) project between FAM and the National Museum of the American Indian with the goal of rematriating objects to hundreds of descendent families and community members.
+The second-floor gallery, WINIKO: Life of an Object, is the product of a two-year (2023-2025) project between FAM and the National Museum of the American Indian with the goal of repatriating objects to hundreds of descendent families and community members.
 The resulting exhibit features 76 objects from the collections of 19th century archaeologist Mark R. Harrington on loan from the NMAI alongside commissioned works of art.
 The exhibit was co-curated by Dr. heather ahtone (Senior Curator) and Welana Queton (Curatorial Specialist), with assistance by Hallie Winter (Collections Manager) and Erin Minnaugh (NMAI registration technician) and consultation from representatives from the 39 tribes and Knowledge Keepers.